-- The county will need to review their Annual List Maintenance Report and determine if any voter on the list has submitted an absentee ballot application for the PNP election.
-They asked for a report to do this. - If an application has been submitted and the application is dated earlier than the Annual List Maintenance date, in most cases, the voter's record should be moved back to "active" status. - If an absentee ballot has not yet been sent to the voter, and they are now in active status, they should be sent registered materials. - If a "registered" absentee ballot packet has been sent to the voter already, make sure that the voter's record has been moved back to "active" status (if appropriate), before processing the returned, voted ballot in SVRS.
+- The county will need to review their ALM Report and determine if any voter on the list has submitted an absentee ballot application for the PNP election. - If an application has been submitted and the application is dated earlier than the ALM date, in most cases, the voter's record should be moved back to "active" status. - If an absentee ballot has not yet been sent to the voter, and they are now in active status, they should be sent registered materials. - If a "registered" absentee ballot packet has been sent to the voter already, make sure that the voter's record has been moved back to "active" status (if appropriate), before processing the returned, voted ballot in SVRS.